turingschool/backend-curriculum-site/module2/lessons/form_for.md

 ### Practice

-In our Set List app, update our artist creation and updating to use `form_for` instead of `form_tag` - see if you can keep using the partial!
+In our Set List app, update all of our forms to use `form_for` instead of `form_tag` - see if you can keep using the partial!
+Can you create another partial using form for?

 ## Checks for Understanding